DinDev3/Translate/README.md

     <img src="doc_resources/back_slider_animation.gif" height="500px" alt="back_slider_animation" />
 </span>

+## Good Practices of Design & Development that were followed
+- Object Relational Mapping of data with the SQLite database (ORM).
+- Saving time of creating and updation of data in the database.

-## Landscape Layouts of all the screens
+## Landscape Layouts
 ![landscapes](doc_resources/landscape.png)

-Landscape layouts were created for all the screens.
+Landscape layouts were created for all the screens that required separate layouts for landscape orientation.
+Shown above are two of them.
 <br/>In all the landscape layouts, most of the user input areas were kept to the right and the image displays were kept to the left/ the centre of the screen as required.
 This makes it easier for the user to enter input and makes it comfortable for the user to view the images displayed as most people are used to reading from the left of the screen.

 ---